 Sometimes, all it takes for people to act is a slight nudge in the right direction.
 A definitive call to action in your marketing efforts encourages potential clients to make a decision.

-Without a decisive call to action, OptinMonster co-founder Thomas Griffin warned earlier this year, new visitors to your website “don’t know what the next step to take is and have to guess on their own."
-Regardless of your end goal, interesting calls to action that use certain verbs or phrases can lead to conversions.
+Without a decisive call to action, new visitors to your website “don’t know what the next step to take is and have to guess on their own,” said Thomas Griffin, co-founder and president of OptinMonster.
+Regardless of your end goal, interesting calls to action that use certain verbs or phrases can lead to a higher conversion rate.

 5. Optimize your web experience.

+Pay attention to more than just the content on your business’s website.
+SEO, keywords and calls to action often point leads in the direction of a sale.
 If your business has a website, it’s imperative that you employ good keywords and SEO best practices to convert your online leads.
-If you know your most effective keywords, clustering your point-per-click campaigns and managing your Google Analytics score can be easier, explained LegalAdvice.com CEO David Reischer.
+If you know your most effective keywords, it is easier to cluster your point-per-click campaigns and manage your Google Analytics score, said David Reischer, CEO of LegalAdvice.com.

 “The keywords selected for each ad group should be based on a narrow category to be targeted so that the campaign can more easily be monitored,” he said.
 “We carefully monitor all campaigns and either tweak or discontinue those keywords that do not convert.”

-“Organic traffic is heavily influenced by user site experience,” said Earl White, co-founder and online marketing manager of House Heroes.
+“Organic traffic is heavily influenced by user site experience,” said Earl White, co-founder of House Heroes.

-If you’re using paid traffic to generate leads on your site, White suggests directing paid and organic traffic to different landing pages.
-"You can then optimize SEO pages and pay-per-click pages without the purposes of each page competing against each other."
+If you’re using paid traffic to generate leads on your site, direct paid and organic traffic to different landing pages, White suggested.
+“You can then optimize SEO pages and pay-per-click pages without the purposes of each page competing against each other,” he said.

 6. Utilize social media.

 It’s important to consider which social networks are the best fit for your brand.
-For example, if you're a company that sells boutique stationery, Instagram may be a major conversion driver for you.
+For example, if your company sells boutique stationery, Instagram may be a major conversion driver for you.

-“You don’t have to market on every platform out there – just carefully select a few channels that your audience uses,” said Logan Allec, a CPA and owner of the personal finance site Money Done Right.
-"The most efficient way to do this is to build buyer personas based your target audience.
+“You don’t have to market on every platform out there – just carefully select a few channels that your audience uses,” said Logan Allec, a CPA and founder of Choice Tax Relief Inc. “The most efficient way to do this is to build buyer personas based on your target audience.
 Identify their age, gender, the type of content they prefer and the networks they use most.”